Arlene404/alx-low_level_programming/0x02-functions_nested_loops/README.md

 A function that checks for lower case character.
 A program that checks for alphabetic character , Returns 1 if c is a letter lowercase or uppercase A program that prints the sign of a number
+A function that computes the absolute value of an integer.